AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows the user guide, containing instructions on how to use the command.

 Format: `help`